SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 #### Adding a selection list for a template parameter {#adding-a-selection-list-for-a-template-parameter}

 Several types that you can select in the **Template Parameters** dialog box (see [Managing template parameters](/streaming-analytics/analytics-builder/#managing-template-parameters)) allow you to select a predefined value.
 An example of such a type is the **Direction** parameter of the **Crossing Counter** block which offers predefined values such as **Upwards** and **Downwards** for selection.
-In addition to the predefined values, you can also add your own selection lists for types such as string, float, source or destination, or geofence.
-This allows you to select an individual value as the default value.
-The values that you define for a selection list are then available for selection when you define the instances of the model.
+In addition to the predefined values, you can also add your own selection lists for types such as string, float, source or destination, or geofence, and you can also select a specific value to be the default value.
+The values that you define for a selection list are then available for selection when you create instances of the model.

 When it is possible to add a selection list, the following button is shown in the **Template Parameters** dialog box, next to the text box in which you can add a default value.
 ![Add selection list button](/images/streaming-analytics/analytics-builder/icon-add-selection-list.png)